Ayusvarya/Whatsup_Development/README.md

 # Whatsup_Development
-to develop a chat application
+to develop a chat application.